awesomeadi00/MarkGDoc/README.md

 - `docs_service` : Your google docs build service

-- `credentials_file` : The path to your credentials.json file
+- `credentials_file` : The path to your OAuth2 client secrets JSON file

 - `scopes` : Scopes to define the access for the application.